top of page

 9 Golden Rules To Set Up Your Life Goals And Make Them Happen

 The word goal itself has many synonyms, it can be found under the form of dreams, desires, outcomes, ambitions, objectives and so on.
-More and more researches tend to demonstrate that happiness is directly linked to the pursuit and the achievement of dreams rather than dreams themselves.
+More and more researches tend to demonstrate that happiness is directly linked to the pursuit and achievement of dreams rather than dreams themselves.
 If you think about it and try to find an example, it seems to be true.
 Isn’t restoring an old car and turning on the engine for the first time more satisfying than driving in it afterwards?
 Studies have shown that people who already have everything don’t have any more goals and are thus less happy than others.

 Have a look at this study: